svanikss/FlairYourPostBot/README.md

 2) If post is flaired within 10 minutes post will be approved, but if it is not flaired within 10 minutes they will receive a pm like [this](http://imgur.com/a/Dm7Jw)

+3) Auto Accepts Mod invites

+4) If user responds with the name of the flair the bot will auto flair the post

+5)

 #Looking Ahead